- Water Main Breaks

 Repairing the Main

-When a water main break is confirmed, a crew will set up a work zone and detour traffic.
-The crew will also turn off the main (immediately, if needed) and work to mark the various utilities near the break as required by law.
+When a water main break is confirmed, a crew will set up a work zone with appropriate traffic control measures.
+The crew will also turn off the main (immediately, if needed) and call in an emergency utility markout as required by law.
+Emergency Markouts may take up to 2 hours to complete as other utilities, such as gas, telecom, and electric, must respond.
 After the utilities have been marked, the crew will excavate and secure a trench and begin repairs.
 Crews work continuously to repair breaks and restore water service; however, unforeseen challenges can arise causing the process to take longer, including: